shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 * Run the following:

 ```
-	$ jar -xf cred-manager.war images
+	$ jar -xf casa.war images
-	$ jar -xf cred-manager.war styles
+	$ jar -xf casa.war styles
 ```

 * Now you should see two new directories.
-Move those to `/opt/gluu/jetty/cred-manager/static`.
+Move those to `/opt/gluu/jetty/casa/static`.
 The following is an example to move `images` and `styles`:

 ```
-	$ mv images /opt/gluu/jetty/cred-manager/static/images
+	$ mv images /opt/gluu/jetty/casa/static/images
-	$ mv styles /opt/gluu/jetty/cred-manager/static/styles
+	$ mv styles /opt/gluu/jetty/casa/static/styles
 ```

 * Ensure the operating system user that runs Jetty has read permissions on the files added.
 You may do the following to solve it:

 ```
-$ chown -R jetty:jetty /opt/gluu/jetty/cred-manager/static/
+$ chown -R jetty:jetty /opt/gluu/jetty/casa/static/
 ```

 Glance at the contents of both directories (`images` and `styles`).
 If you think that editing those CSS files and replacing some images will customize the look and feel, you are on the line.

 Look through the `images` and `styles` directories to see the current contents.
-By editing those CSS files and replacing some images, the Credential Manager's look and feel can be customized.
+By editing those CSS files and replacing some images, Casa's look and feel can be customized.

 ## Enable Customizations

-For Credential Manager to read images and styles from the custom directory, you need to supply its location:
+For Casa to read images and styles from the custom directory, you need to supply its location:

 * With your admin credentials, log into the app.
 In the admin dashboard, click on "Branding" and choose "Use external assets directory".